nest/nest-simulator/doc/userdoc/styleguide/styleguide.rst

 Ampersand
 ~~~~~~~~~~~~

-Avoid the ampersand '`&`' and use '`and`' instead unless the ampersand is part of a proper name (e.g. Ben \& Jerry's)
+Avoid the ampersand '`&`' and use '`and`' instead unless the ampersand is part of a proper name (e.g. Ben \& Jerry's).

 Capitalization